7ossam81/EvoloPy/README.md

 ##Quick Use
 EvoloPy toolbox contains twenty three benchamrks (F1-F23).
 The main file is the optimizer.py, which considered the driver of the toolbox.
-In the optimizer.py you can setup your experiment by selecting the optmizers, the benchmarks, number of runs, and number of iterations.
+In the optimizer.py you can setup your experiment by selecting the optmizers, the benchmarks, number of runs, number of iterations, and population size.
 The following is a sample exmaple to use the EvoloPy toolbox.
 To choose PSO optimizer for your experiment, change the PSO flag to true and others to false.

-# Select optimizers
+Select optimizers:
 PSO= True
 MVO= False
 GWO = False